-A detailed response on the number of houses so far already handed over was given last week by my Deputy, Hon Klazen.
-For interest sake, it is two hundred and twenty-one (221).
-It was also explained that a total of four hundred fifty (450) houses are fully completed and ready to be handed over.
+Two hundred and twenty-one (221) have been handed over.
+Four hundred fifty (450) houses are fully completed and ready to be handed over.
 Twenty (20) of these are in Outjo.
-We are challenged that not all the houses have been paid for and therefore they cannot be claimed NHE from the contractors.
-This is the reason why we, through the Ministry of Works and Transport have commissioned an assessment a team of quantity surveyors to verify the work done and the payment due to the contractors.
+We are challenged that not all the houses have been paid for and therefore they cannot be claimed by NHE from the contractors.
+This is the reason why we, through the Ministry of Works and Transport have commissioned an assessment team of quantity surveyors to verify the work done and the payment due to the contractors.
 This information will enable NHE and the Government to find a solution on how the certified payment due can be sorted out.
-Once the payment is sorted out all the houses that are fully paid will then be handed over by the contractors contractually first to NHE.
-NHE will in turn notify and confirm to the Government the number and related details of the social houses involved as such houses are paid for by the Government and the responsibility of handing them over to beneficiaries is that the Government and the respective local authority and regional structures.
+Once the payment is sorted out all the houses that are fully paid will then be handed over by the contractors contractually first to NHE NHE will in turn notify and confirm to the Government the number and related details.
+That being done, government shall then take responsibility to pay for Social houses, and Credit linked houses that are completed, hence government through Cabinet shall direct the way forward.